Definitely-Human/rpgmanager-api/README.md

-# rpgmanager-api
+# RpgManager API
-A Django RestFramework API for rpgmanager.
+A Django RestFramework API for RpgManager.